msalmancodes/PitchQuest/Developer_Onboarding.md

-# 🎓 PITCHQUEST DEVELOPER ONBOARDING - August 14, 2025
+# 🎓 PITCHQUEST DEVELOPER ONBOARDING - August 15, 2025

-## 📊 PROJECT STATUS: Frontend 90% Complete, Ready for Final Integration
+## 📊 PROJECT STATUS: Backend 100% Complete, UI Enhancement Pending

 ### Quick Overview
 PitchQuest is a **multi-agent educational simulation** for practicing business pitches, implementing the research from "AI AGENTS AND EDUCATION: SIMULATED PRACTICE AT SCALE" by Ethan Mollick et al.

-**Current State:** Beautiful UI complete, backend functional, needs final integration and deployment.
+**Current State:** Backend fully functional with auto-evaluation and investor selection.
+UI enhancements designed but not yet implemented.
+Ready for final polish and deployment.

 ---